-The Board and executive leadership set the tone for an ethical culture, ensuring good governance and business practices.
+Our Board and executive leadership set the tone of an ethical culture, ensuring good governance and appropriate business practices.

-The Board has the experience and expertise required to deliver the New Strategic Future plan supported by appropriate succession planning.
+The Board has a balance of experience and expertise required to deliver the New Strategic Future plan and is supported by appropriate succession planning.

-Executive leadership have the expertise to deliver specialised sector focus and to lead the Group in achieving its strategy.
+Executive leadership has the depth of skill required to deliver specialised sector focus on a decentralised platform basis and are appropriately incentivised to lead the Group in achieving its strategy.

-The Group's engagement model and structure enables positive stakeholder relationships; enhancing its credibility.
+The Group's engagement model and structure supports strong relationships with clients, employees and other stakeholders; this in turn enhances its credibility.

-The Group's philosophy of Engineered Excellence informs the Board and executive leadership's decision-making, planning and oversight.
+The Group's philosophy of Engineered Excellence informs the Board and executive leadership in their decision-making, planning and oversight.